Mistinguett: Entertainer

-After taking classes in theatre and singing, she began her career as an entertainer in 1885.
+After taking classes in theatre and singing, she began her career as an entertainer in the 1880s.
 One day on the train to Paris for a violin lesson, she met Saint-Marcel, who directed the revue at the Casino de Paris.
 He engaged her first as a stage-hand, and here she began to pursue her goal to become an entertainer, experimenting with various stage-names, being successively Miss Helyett, Miss Tinguette, Mistinguette and, finally, Mistinguett.
 In the 1880s Mistinguett visited her neighbour Anna Thibaud to ask for advice.
 Thibaud told her, "To succeed in the theatre ... you must be pretty.
 You must excite men."
 Mistinguett asked if she meant that she had to excite the crowds.
 Thibaud repeated, "No, the men!"

-Bourgeois made her debut as Mistinguett at the Casino de Paris in 1895 and went on to appear in venues such as the Folies Bergère, Moulin Rouge and Eldorado.
-Her risqué routines captivated Paris, and she went on to become the most popular French entertainer of her time and the highest-paid female entertainer in the world, known for her flamboyance and a zest for the theatrical.
+Bourgeois made her first appearance in a major musical all at the Casino de Paris in 1893 and went on to appear in venues such as the Folies Bergère, Moulin Rouge and Eldorado.
+Her risqué routines captivated Paris, and by 1919 she was touring internationally in Russia, England, and the Americas.
+She made her first silent movie in 1908 and her first 'talkie' in 1936.
+She would become the most popular French entertainer of her time and the highest-paid female entertainer in the world, known for her flamboyance and a zest for the theatrical.
 In 1919, her legs were insured for 500,000 Francs.

-Though Mistinguett never married, she had a son, Leopoldo João de Lima e Silva, born in 1901, from a liaison she had with a Brazilian diplomat, Leopoldo José de Lima e Silva (1872–1931).
-She also had a long relationship with Maurice Chevalier, 15 years her junior.
-It is claimed that she and Chevalier informed the police in 1940 that singer-songwriter Charles Trenet was gay and consorting with youths.

 She first recorded her signature song, "Mon Homme" in 1920.
 It was popularised under its English title "My Man" by Fanny Brice and has become a standard in the repertoire of numerous pop and jazz singers.

 During a tour of the United States, Mistinguett was asked by Time magazine to explain her popularity.
 Her answer was, "It is a kind of magnetism.
 I say 'Come closer' and draw them to me."

+What was widely considered one of her best revues was 1938's Féerie de Paris, where Mistinguett returned to the Casino de Paris in a 7-foot tall headress, 20-foot long train, and 40 pounds of feathers.
+At the age of 65 the actress still managed to make a grand entrance, walking down a silver staircase with elegant grace.
+Her opening number, Je Cherche un Millionaire, became a best seller with 5 million copies sold by the time WW2 erupted.

+Mistinguett would continue to perform well into her 70s, opening her last Paris Qui __ revue and touring North America despite a knee ailment, two minor heart attacks, an appendectomy, and a hysterectomy.

+On her deathbed she proclaimed, "My real lovers are the ones I've never seen – the men and women sitting there, up in the gallery.
+I belonged to the public, because I owed them everything."